skggm/skggm/README.md

     pip install skggm

-of from a cloned repo
+or from a cloned repo

     cd inverse_covariance/pyquic
     make